 One of the things I dread when visiting a European city is the cobblestones.
 Thankfully, there aren’t many in Vienna.
 The streets and paths throughout the city of Vienna are in excellent condition.
 I was able to easily and comfortably get around in my powered wheelchair without any problems.

-I believe the best way to get a true sense of a city is to walk or roll through it, wander along little side streets, seeing and experiencing things rather than whizzing by in public transport.
+I believe the best way to get a true sense of a city is to walk or roll through it, wander along little side streets, seeing and experience things rather than whizzing by in public transport.

 Top Tip: Explore the side streets and admire the authentic Viennese cafes and shops.